 Boston library curator Kathryn Stinson returns to the Berkshires, hoping to rebuild her romance with Earl Barker, but ends up battling a New York developer, determined to turn the property she’s been renting into an upscale development.
 The fight pits her against Earl, who has been offered the job of clearing the land.
 When a fire breaks out in the woods, the burned body of another opponent is discovered.
 Did he die attempting to escape a fire he set, or was the fire set to cover up his murder?
 Kathryn’s search for answers leads her to other questions about the developer’s connection to a friend of hers who fled New York years ago for mysterious reasons.
 The information she uncovers puts her in grave danger.

-“In this expertly-plotted and gritty follow-up to Rattlesnake Hill, haunting secrets reek havoc on the residents of a small town in the Berkshires.
+“In this expertly-plotted and gritty follow-up to Rattlesnake Hill, haunting secrets wreak havoc on the residents of a small town in the Berkshires.
 The stunning, multi-layered plot kept me guessing until the final pages.
 And if you like smart, tough-as-nails protagonist Kathryn Stinson as much as I do, you’ll be hoping the next installment in the Berkshire Hilltown Mysteries will be available soon.”

 —Edwin Hill, Agatha and Edgar nominated author of the Hester Thursby mysteries